 Small business aid went beyond hard-hit companies, data show

-Recipients covered a broad swath of industries, with some that were less directly impacted by the coronavirus pandemic, such as manufacturing and construction, receiving a greater proportion of the loans than the hard-hit restaurant, bar and hotel industries.
+The Treasury Department’s Payroll Protection Program approved applicants from a broad swath of industries.
+Some that were less directly impacted by the pandemic, such as manufacturing and construction, received a greater proportion of the loans than the hard-hit restaurant and hotel industries.
 Many law firms and private equity companies also obtained loans.

+Other recipients included Kanye West’s clothing and sneaker brand Yeezy, Ice Cube’s professional basketball league, Planned Parenthood clinics in more than two dozen states, the non-profit arm of the anti-tax group headed by Grover Norquist, Americans for Tax Reform, as well as Rosenblatt Securities, one of the biggest names on the floor of the New York Stock Exchange.

-The program launched April 3 and as of June 30 had handed out $521 billion.
-Treasury identified just a fraction of the total borrowers Monday, naming only those companies that got more than $150,000.
+As of June 30, the program had handed out $521 billion.
+The Treasury Department identified just a fraction of the total borrowers Monday, naming only companies that got more than $150,000.
 Those firms made up less than 15% of the nearly 5 million small companies and organizations that received loans.

+Sen. Marco Rubio, a Florida Republican and chairman of the Small Business Committee that crafted the program, said the release of the data provided “much needed transparency.”
+He called the program “a historic lifeline” for small businesses during the pandemic.

+Senate Democratic leader Chuck Schumer described the data release as a “good start” but lamented that it took so long and “so much pressure from Democrats” to make the information public.
+He said more transparency was needed ”to ensure that these taxpayer dollars went where Congress intended — to the truly small and underbanked small businesses."

 Economists generally credit the program with helping prevent the job market meltdown from being much worse.
-Employers added 7.5 million jobs in May and June, a solid increase though it left the economy with nearly 15 million fewer jobs than before the pandemic.
-The PPP probably drove some of that gain.
+Employers added 7.5 million jobs in May and June, a solid increase that was probably driven in part by the PPP.
+The economy still has nearly 15 million fewer jobs than before the pandemic.

-And research by Tomaz Cajner, an economist at the Federal Reserve, and seven colleagues found that companies with fewer than 50 workers before the pandemic saw their hiring rise 12% in May, while jobs grew just 5% in larger firms, suggesting PPP helped fuel rehiring.
+Research by the Federal Reserve found that companies with fewer than 50 workers before the pandemic saw their hiring rise 12% in May, while jobs grew just 5% in larger firms, suggesting PPP helped fuel rehiring.

-But the program was only intended to carry the economy through a short interruption from the coronavirus pandemic, which is now threatening to have a longer-lasting impact.
-Treasury initially required the loans to be spent within 8 weeks of being received, though that was later lengthened to 24 weeks.
+But the program was only intended to carry the economy through a short interruption from the pandemic, which is now threatening to have a longer-lasting impact.
+The Treasury Department initially required the loans to be spent within eight weeks of being received, though that was later extended to 24 weeks.

-Many small businesses have already run through their PPP money and still face sharply smaller demand, as consumers remain wary of returning to their older habits of shopping, visiting gyms, or eating out.
-Texas, Florida, California, New York and others have reversed their reopenings, closing down bars and delaying the onset of indoor dining.
+Many small businesses have already run through their PPP money and still face sharply smaller demand, as consumers remain wary of returning to previous habits of shopping, visiting gyms, or eating out.
+Texas, Florida, California, New York and others states have reversed their reopenings, closing down bars and delaying the onset of indoor dining.

-The program provided loans of up to $10 million for small businesses to help them recover from the government-ordered shutdowns and revenue losses caused by the virus outbreak.
+The program provided loans of up to $10 million for small businesses to help them recover from the government-ordered shutdowns and revenue losses caused by the virus.
 The average loan amount for the entire program was $107,000, the Treasury Department said in a broad summary of the program.

-The recipients employed 51 million people before the pandemic began, Treasury Secretary Steven Mnuchin said, or about 85% of all workers at companies with fewer than 500 employees.
-The government won’t know how many of these jobs were actually saved until companies apply to have the loans forgiven, a process that is just beginning.
+The recipients employed 51 million people before the pandemic began, Treasury Secretary Steven Mnuchin said.
+That amounts to about 85% of all workers at companies with fewer than 500 employees.
+The government will not know how many of these jobs were actually saved until companies apply to have the loans forgiven, a process that is just beginning.

 A senior administration official said Monday that some small companies “will need additional support” in the coming months.